Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: HELI-QUAD DESIGN

+Control of multirotors under partial failure of motor is available in the literature [\citen{partialfailure},\citen{Nguyenpartialfailure}].
+A parameter called loss of effectiveness is used to measure the degree of the failure.
+In such cases, actuators can generate thrust and torque but with less capacity.
+Complete failure is defined as the inability of an actuator to produce any thrust or torque.
+It may happen as a result of a completely blown-off propeller or a fault in the BLDC motor.
+The complete failure complicates the stability and full attitude control authority of a quadcopter.

-\subsection{Static equilibrium with three operating actuators}
+\subsection{Static Equilibrium with Three Operating Actuators}

-Static equilibrium or hover is possible in fixed-pitch Quadcopter when the vehicle weight is balanced by the collective thrust produced by four propellers and torque generated by two opposite working propellers is nullified by other sets of propellers.
+Static equilibrium or hover is possible in fixed-pitch quadcopter when the vehicle weight is balanced by the collective thrust produced by the four propellers.
+The torque generated by two opposite working propellers is nullified by other sets of propellers.
 Complete failure of one actuator induces asymmetry in the design.
-Without loss of generality, it is assumed that actuator $4$ is not working (refer Fig .\ref{vehicle}).
-To maintain equilibrium, following conditions must be satisfied.
+In such conditions, a fixed-pitch quadcopter can't maintain hover equilibrium.
+This section shows that the proposed Heli-quad can qualitatively achieve hover equilibrium with only three working actuators.
+Without any loss in generality, it is assumed that the actuator $4$ on the Heli-quad shown in Fig .\ref{droneschematic} is not working To maintain hover equilibrium, the following equations must be satisfied.

-where, $T_i$ and $\tau_i$ are the thrust and torque produced by $i^{th}$ propeller respectively, $mg$ is the weight of Heliquad.
-If total thrust-to-weight ratio of vehicle is greater than or equal to two then it is possible to satisfy Eq. (\ref{t1+t3=mg}) and Eq. (\ref{t1=t3=mg/2}) The use of variable pitch actuator can qualitatively satisfy conditions Eq. (\ref{t2=0}) and Eq. (\ref{tau2=tau1+tau3}) because of it is the ability to produce zero thrust and non-zero torque simultaneously.
-However, propeller aerodynamics will play an important role in the feasibility of satisfying the above conditions.
+where, $T_i$ and $\tau_i$ are the thrust and torque produced by the $i^{th}$ propeller respectively, $mg$ is the weight of the Heli-quad.
+If total thrust-to-weight ratio of the vehicle is greater than two then it is possible to satisfy Eq.(\ref{t1+t3=mg}) and Eq.(\ref{t1=t3=mg/2}) The use of a variable pitch actuator can qualitatively satisfy conditions Eq.(\ref{t2=0}) and Eq.(\ref{tau2=tau1+tau3}) because of it has the ability to produce zero thrust and non-zero torque simultaneously.
+However, propeller aerodynamics will play a pivotal role in the feasibility of satisfying the above conditions.